"Please don't ask no questions

 “Do you remember the first time that we were together?
 That first night?"

 That first night with her was something that I'd never forget ...

 ...
 I'd spent all day racing back to Hattiesburg from Washington, D.C., me calling the Honda dealer on my car phone getting them to stay open almost an hour late on a Saturday afternoon just so I could pick up my brand new white 1993 Honda VFR750F sport tourer (otherwise I was going to have to wait until Tuesday to get it).
-The bike had been a special order and since I'd waited almost two months for it so far I really wasn't wanting to wait two more days.
-Me riding my brand new '93 white VFR750F over to Bill's apartment, walking up those wooden steps to the second level and me with a decision to make ... to finally let Cindy into my life and give her a chance or push her away forever and take my chances with Sabrina.
+The bike had been a special order, the only VFR750F that the dealer had gotten in this year, and since I'd waited almost two months for it so far I really wasn't wanting to wait two more days.
+I rode my brand new '93 white VFR750F over to my friend Bill's apartment, walking up those tiered wooden steps to the second level and me with a decision to make ... to finally let Cindy into my life and give her a chance or push her away forever and take my chances with Sabrina.
 Go left at the landing and choose Sabrina ... go right at the landing and choose Cindy.
 I guess I had my mind made up for me because before I could get to the landing in the middle of the steps the door to Bill's apartment was flung open and Cindy came running out to see me.
 She must have been watching for me at the front window to his apartment.
 It was a moment that had all the makings of some romance movie.

 "Hey, you." she said, stepping up to me, close.

 "Hey, you."
 I said, stepping up to her, close.

 ... and that was all that needed to be said between us.